kent-map/chirpy/_posts/2025-02-05-20c-conrad-homes.md

 ---
 title: "Coach Tour of Joseph Conrad’s Homes in Kent"
-description: "Joseph Conrad’s Kent homes at Pent Farm, Capel House, Spring Grove, and Oswalds anchor a biographical map of his writing life, friendships, and family routines.
-A 1974 pamphlet by his son Borys Conrad guides the itinerary through buildings, visitors, and everyday details such as cars and renovations.
-The tour links specific places to major works and shows how domestic settings shaped Conrad’s late career and public memory in the county."
+description: "Joseph Conrad lived in four houses across Kent.
+He is commemorated in a pamphlet written by his son, Borys, in 1974."
 author: Daniel Vince
 date: 2025-02-05
 categories: [ 20c ]